fahickman/asp8/README.md

 Addressing Modes
 ----------------
-The addressing mode field selects one of the following addressing modes ("|" refers to concatenation.
+For non-jump instructions, the addressing mode field selects one of the following addressing modes ("|" refers to concatenation.
 HIGH(x) and LOW(x) refer to the upper and lower 6 bits of the word x, respectively):

 0. Current page:
     `operand <- Mem[HIGH(PC)|argument]`